Child Development

 A.A., Child Development

-Our A.A. in Liberal Arts and Sciences degree curriculum* with a Child Development concentration gives you a strong base of knowledge in English, mathematics, science, and history while also providing key courses that are designed for students who are interested in professions involving children, giving you the experience of a liberal arts education with the technical skills of a child development associate degree.
+Our A.A. in Liberal Arts and Sciences degree curriculum* with a Child Development concentration gives you a strong base of knowledge in English, mathematics, science, and history while also providing key bilingual courses that are designed for students who are interested in professions involving children, giving you the experience of a liberal arts education with the technical skills of a child development associate degree, all within a curriculum that works for traditional and nontraditional students alike.

 The major provides the scientific base for understanding development from birth through adolescence.
-The Child Development concentration is an excellent foundation for continuing your studies with a Bachelor’s Degree in education and/or human services.
-By pursuing a child development concentrated degree, you can help human development in early childhood.
+The Child Development concentration is an excellent foundation for continuing your studies, especially if you are a student who is also working full-time, with a Bachelor’s Degree in education and/or human services.
+By pursuing a child development concentrated degree with a dual language education you can help human development in early childhood.

-*The general education core for this degree complies with guidelines of the Illinois Articulation Initiative (IAI)
+*The general education core for this degree complies with the guidelines of the Illinois Articulation Initiative (IAI)

 View Full Course List

-A: This 2-year program is compiled of 64 total credit hours that can be taken at your leisure.
+A: This 2-year program is comprised of 64 total credit hours that can be taken at your leisure.
+Making it an ideal choice for those looking for online schools for adults.

-A: The Liberal Arts & Sciences Associate Degree – Concentration in Early Childhood Education is offered both online and in person.
+A: The Liberal Arts & Sciences Associate Degree – Concentration in Child Development is offered both online and in person.

-With the foundation of our associate’s degree, you can find a promising career in child development, or continue on track to receiving a
+With the foundation of our associate’s degree, you can find promising child development jobs, or continue on track to receiving a Bachelor’s Degree in Early Childhood Education.
+This program serves as a stepping stone, whether you’re just starting or are an adult learner looking to expand your qualifications.

 Daycare Provider